LWS075 International Business and Law

 Assessment: Research paper

-The research paper will require to you critically analyse and respond to a number of questions of current concern in areas of international commercial transactions.
-You will be assessed on your demonstrated familiarity with relevant literature and its critical review together with synthesis of this material into a coherent argument/discussion and the level of critical ability revealed by the analysis.
-A list of research questions will be provided to you at the commencement of the semester.
+The research paper will require to you critically analyse and respond to a number of questions of current concern in areas of international trade law.
+You will be assessed on your demonstrated familiarity with relevant literature and its critical review together with synthesis of this material into a coherent argument/discussion.
+A list of research questions will be provided to you.

 This assignment is eligible for the 48-hour late submission period and assignment extensions.